gtkrshnaaa/skripsipaicode/paicode/README.md

 Pai Code is built on a set of guiding principles that define its purpose and design:

-  * **Local-First and Private:** Your code and your interactions are yours alone.
-Pai operates entirely on your local machine.
-Nothing is stored on a remote server beyond the necessary API calls to the LLM.
+  * **Local Terminal + LLM via API:** Pai runs in your local terminal and performs application-level operations on your project workspace files.
+For inference, code/context snippets are sent to an external LLM via API.
+Privacy therefore depends on the provider's policy; locally we enforce path-security safeguards and diff-based changes.
   * **Conversational Workflow:** We believe in the power of dialog.
 Pai is built for developers who thrive in the terminal, augmenting their workflow through natural language conversation, not a rigid set of commands.
-  * **Editor Agnostic:** By operating directly on the file system, any action Pai takes is instantly reflected in your favorite IDE, from VS Code and JetBrains to Vim or Emacs.
+  * **Editor Agnostic:** By operating directly on project workspace files, any action Pai takes is instantly reflected in your favorite IDE, from VS Code and JetBrains to Vim or Emacs.
   * **Agentic and Stateful:** Pai is designed to be more than a script runner.
 It maintains context throughout a session, allowing it to learn from the results of its own actions and engage in meaningful, iterative development.

 -----